✦ Scandinavian-inspired design, curated for modern living

 If your walk-in shower has bottles on the floor, a good shower caddy can make the space safer, cleaner, and easier to use.
 The best choice depends on your layout: tension-pole caddies work well in flat corners, adhesive shelves suit smooth tile or glass, hanging caddies fit compatible showerheads, and freestanding stands help when you do not want anything attached to the wall.

 This roundup focuses on rust-resistant materials, drainage, storage capacity, renter-friendly installation, and fit for common walk-in shower layouts.
-Product facts should still be checked on the Amazon listing before publishing or buying because prices, colors, included accessories, and availability can change.
+Product details can change, so check the live Amazon listing before buying, especially for dimensions, finishes, included accessories, and current availability.

 How We Chose These Shower Caddies